JohnnyLdeAlba/enigmav/README.md

 # Enigma V
 A prototype social network created in 2013 that uses PHP5 and MySQL.

+# Features

+- Create an account with an avatar or profile picture.
+- Post messages with image or video preview.
+- Users can up and down vote their favorite content.
+- Directories can be added to organize content into categories.

 # Requirements

+- PHP 5.6
+- MySQL (or MariaDB)

 # Installing PHP5.6 on Debian